Welcome to the luxurious Okonjima Bush Camp

 Cost of meal e.g. lunch: Included

-Attitude towards children: Okonjima Bush Camp is aimed at those over 12 years old.
+Attitude towards children: Okonjima Bush Camp welcomes well-behaved children over the age of 12 years.

 Power supply: Mains Electricity

 Power supply notes: There is a back-up generator in case the mains power fails.
 Each chalet has plug points, as well as a hairdryer, electric kettle and bar fridge.

 Communications: There is cellphone reception in the rooms and in the main area.
 There are normally telephones in each of the rooms, with internal lines only.
 WiFi is available in the main area.

 Water supply: Borehole